-In the bottom block of Banna Avenue, pop into Darani for gorgeous imported shoes; Stomp for stylish, contemporary fashions; Old Belahlee is a treasure-trove of unique items including candles, napery and silver; stop by Strawberries On Ice for your lingerie needs and essential travelling layers and Ravanello Optometrist for new reading glasses and imported sunnies!
+In the bottom block of Banna Avenue, pop into Stomp for stylish, contemporary fashions and visit Old Belahlee to find a treasure-trove of unique items including candles, napery and silver.

 There are shops specialising in children’s fashion, homewares, men's fashion, formal wear, frocks and florists and the Visitor Information Centre has a great range of Australian and Griffith souvenirs.